dharani-sowndharya/docker_file_best_practices/best_practices/BEST_PRACTICES.md

 4. Build:
     1. Leverage build cache
        Why?
-If your build contains different layers, keep the frequently changing layers at the end and the constant layers at the top
+If your build contains different layers, keep the frequently changing layers at the end and the constant layers at the top.
        For example, if you need to install OS packages, place them on the top(This is relatively slow) so that in the subsequent build docker will use the cache from the previous build and you need not wait every single time
    2. Build the source app in a managed environment Why?
 Building in local might create inconsistency as the packages you have installed in your local could have an effect on the build
        Eg: jdk version changes could significantly affect your build